macformula/racecar/docs/docs/firmware/project-structure/index.md

 ## Prepare the project folder

 All projects are stored under the `projects/` directory.
 They can be grouped into subfolders.
-For example, all demo projects are stored under `projects/Demo` and all EV5 firmware projects are in `projects/EV5`.
+For example, all demo projects are stored under `projects/Demo` and all EV firmware projects are in `projects/`.

 1. Create a new folder to hold the project at `projects/MyBlink`.